internetfriendsforever/workshops.today/tutorials/ppp.md

 Imagine the `document` to be a building.
 Inside the building, there are many different machines.
 There is a particular vending machine called `createElement`.
 We're interested in drawing, so we press the button that reads `canvas`.
 Moments later, the vending machine does what it does best, and vends a stretched canvas, fully assembled and ready for us to use!

 So, in order to make a _canvas element_ we are using a _function_ called `createElement`, available to us from the omnipresent _document_ object.

-## HTML, JavaScript and Canvas – how do they relate?
-HTML is code used to describe content in a document, using a standard set of elements.
-An HTML element looks like `<em>this</em>` it has an opening _tag_ and a closing _tag_.
-Content written in HTML is _static_ – meaning the document doesn't change by itself.

-The `script` element is a special element where we can write programs to dynamically change our document while it is open in a browser.
-These programs are written in a language called JavaScript, with it we can, amongst other things:

-- create and manipulate document elements
-- do calculations
-- listen and react to user interaction

-The `canvas` is a special element for generating graphics in a document.